What Do Multimedia Collections Specialist Do?

 - Plan and prepare audio-visual teaching aids and methods for use in school systems.

-Below is a list of the skills most Multimedia Collections Specialists say are important on the job.
+These are the skills Multimedia Collections Specialists say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.